-To use transfer tape, the vinyl decal or graphic is first cut out using a vinyl cutter or plotter.
+To use transfer tapes, the vinyl decal or graphic is first cut out using a vinyl cutter or plotter.
 The decal is then peeled away from its backing paper and placed onto the transfer tape, which has an adhesive layer on one side.
-The decal can then be positioned and aligned on the desired surface.
+The decal can then be positioned and aligned on the desired flat surface.
 The transfer tape is peeled away, leaving the vinyl decal in place on the surface.
 It helps to ensure that the decal is accurately placed and helps to hold it in place until it has fully adhered to the surface.

 Transfer tape is made of an explicit, flexible material that allows for precise placement of the decal and is easy to remove without leaving any residue.
 It is typically used in combination with vinyl cutters or plotters.
 It is an essential tool in creating vinyl signs and decals.